TBD54566975/web5-js/README.md

 ```

 ### Hermit
 This project uses hermit to manage tooling like node.
-See [this page](https://cashapp.github.io/hermit/usage/get-started/) to set up Hermit on your machine - make sure to download the open source build and activate it for the project
+See [this page](https://cashapp.github.io/hermit/usage/get-started/) to set up Hermit on your machine - make sure to download the open source build and activate it for the project.

 Currently, we have these packages installed via Hermit (can also view by checking out `hermit status`):
 - node